aryaman-patel/motion-blur/README.md

 # Removing Motion Blur
-This project aims to predict the blur kernel that can be used to deblur an images using Non-blind deconvolution.
+This project aims to predict the blur kernel using an FCN, that can be used to deblur an images using Non-blind deconvolution.

 ![image](https://github.com/aryaman-patel/motion-blur/assets/117113574/44367e43-8bfb-4b9b-bf2a-3c9087eaee9e)